 What if the search for accounts doesn't yield any results?
 There are three options available: fail, ignore and continue and create.

-Note that if no conditions are defined, none of these options are in effect.
+If no conditions are defined, Actions if Not Found are not in effect.

 This is the default option.